 The developers of the popular VirtualBox virtualization platform have consistently overlooked a feature that would have been greatly appreciated by a great many users.
 The limited support of the USB devices in VirtualBox is one of the most frustrating aspects of the tool, especially when you realize that VirtualBox won’t recognize your USB devices.

 There are many reasons why VirtualBox USB support may be important to you.
-For instance, using an external USB drive to backup data and sending files to a USB printer are everyday tasks that users need to perform routinely.
+For instance, using an external USB drive to backup data or printing from VirtualBox are everyday tasks that users need to perform routinely.
 The ability to connect USB equipment to VirtualBox would make it a highly attractive option for anyone who needs a virtual environment.

 Also, VirtualBox can allow virtual machines to directly access USB devices connected to the host OS.
 The guest OS is presented with a virtual USB controller by VirtualBox.
 When a USB device is connected to the guest system, it is no longer available on the host machine.